nicholaswile/Unity-RL/README.md

 A list of command line arguments should display.
 If you get errors, then here is how I fixed it:

-I had to downgrade protobuf,
+I had to downgrade ProtoBuf,
 ```bash
 $ pip install protobuf==3.20
 ```